 Whatever your treatment is, you should receive it within a reasonable amount of time.
 However, there can sometimes be long waiting times to access talking treatments through the NHS.

-- You can ask your doctor for an estimate of how long the waiting lists are – you might decide on a particular treatment because it is available more quickly.
+- You can ask your doctor for an estimate of how long the waiting lists are.

 - If you are worried that waiting for treatment is going to have a serious impact on your wellbeing, you can ask your doctor what extra support they can offer.